jaymzh/oss-stats/README.md

 You'll want to create your own repository to keep the data and results that these scripts use and generate about your project.

+Currently docs and tools are all setup for you to keep your repo and this repo checked out at the same level and use `oss-stats` directly from git.
+Once we get a release out the door, we'll update this with alternative options.

 This repo has a script that'll do all the required initial work.
 On your new repo, do: